 Visible numbers on the front and back of the jerseys are recommended for 8U and are required for 10U, 12U, and 14U, with a different number for each player (numbers may be added or altered using tape to comply with this rule).
-If a team does not have legal jerseys, a technical foul is assessed to start the game and the officials must report issue to the sponsoring authority.
+If a team does not have legal jerseys, a technical foul is assessed to start the game and the officials must report issue to the GNLL.
 If duplicate numbers are not corrected after an official notifies the head coach, further occurrences are penalized with a conduct foul.

-All players must wear protective cups (verified by each team's coaches and not officials).
+All players must wear protective cups (this is not checked by officials).